qgallouedec/semantic_segmentation/README.md

 If we remove the skip connections from the proposed architecture, I think it will decrease the accuracy of the model.
 It will still be able to roughly predict the mask, but it will be very imprecise on the contours.

-To confirm my intution, I implement the model named ```modelname```.
+To confirm my intution, I implement the model named ```UNETWithoutConcat```.
 The difference with the UNET model is that this new model does not concatenate the outputs of the convolutional layers during decoding.
 Since there is twice less channel in input for ```(conv6_1)```, ```(conv7_1)```, ```(conv8_1)``` and  ```(conv9_1)```, their input size are halved.

 Here are the results.